Phạm Hương

-Phạm Thị Hương (born 4 September 1991) is a Vietnamese model, college lecturer and beauty pageant titleholder who was crowned as Miss Universe Vietnam 2015 on October 3, 2015, at Crown Convention Center, Nha Trang City, Vietnam.
+Phạm Thị Hương (born 4 September 1991), better known as Phạm Hương is a Vietnamese model, college lecturer and beauty pageant titleholder who was crowned as Miss Universe Vietnam 2015 on October 3, 2015, at Crown Convention Center, Nha Trang City, Vietnam.
 She represented Vietnam at Miss Universe 2015 but was unplaced.

 Personal life

 Phạm Hương was born on September 4, 1991, in Haiphong, Vietnam.
 She moved to Hanoi in 2010 to study and graduated as an International Administration and Marketing Major from Vietnam University of Commerce.
 Besides being a fashion model, she is also a lecturer at Saigon College of Arts, Culture and Tourism in Ho Chi Minh City, Vietnam.
 Previously, she participated in Vietnam's Next Top Model 2010, where she finished in eighth place.
 Later, she was named the first runner-up at the 2014 Miss World Sport, a beauty pageant in the framework of the 2014 Winter Olympics in Sochi, Russia, and made the cut into top 10 of Miss Vietnam 2014.